danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/create-an-oracle-card-with-a-data-transaction.md

-# Create an oracle card with a data transaction
+# Create an Oracle Card With Data Transaction

-## Sending a data transaction
+## Sending Data Transaction

 The parameters of the oracle card are described in the data transaction, and it also serves to create the oracle card.

-To define an oracle card, the data transaction must have a special attribute `wpo_oracle` in the data array:
+To define an oracle card, the data transaction must have special attribute `wpo_oracle` in the data array:

 ``` json
 {